Feduyaz/Comp3097-CountDownTimerApp/README.md

 - **Kate Labis**
   Student ID: `101413112`
   Added internal documentation and improved error handling in notification setup.
+Modified the UI Implementation to make it more user-friendly.

 ## 🏗️ Architecture